lavanya3k/lashokkumar.github.io/_posts/2019-02-13-cycle-map-os-open-data-gdal-python-qgis.md

+---
+layout: post
-# Making a cycle tour map for the wall
+title: Making a cycle tour map for the wall using OS Open Data, GDAL, Python and QGIS
+---

 Last autumn I undertook my first cycle tour: from Bristol to Lands End, Cornwall over 4 days.
 I thought it would be good to remember the ride by making a map of the route for the wall.
 This became a bit more involved than expected...